patricialan/kickstarter-analysis/README.md

 (2) Does the length of a campaign contribute to its success or failure?

 #### Findings
-For Kickstarter campaigns for plays (Figure 1):---
+For Kickstarter campaigns for plays (Figure 1):
--No campaigns were cancelled.---
+* No campaigns were cancelled.
--Most campaigns had goal amounts of < $10,000 (see sheet “OutcomesBasedOnGoals”).--- -Lower goal amounts (< $5,000) tended to be more successful (pledge amounts matched or exceed goal amounts), with goal amounts of < $1,000 having the highest success rate (76%)---
+* Most campaigns had goal amounts of < $10,000 (see sheet “OutcomesBasedOnGoals”).
+* Lower goal amounts (< $5,000) tended to be more successful (pledge amounts matched or exceed goal amounts), with goal amounts of < $1,000 having the highest success rate (76%)
--Goal amounts of $35,000 to < $45,000 also tended to be more successful for reasons other than a lower goal amount--- -Higher goal amounts ($45,000 and higher) correlated with the highest fail rates (83% and higher)--- -For unknown reasons, goal amounts between $25,000 and < $35,000 also tended to fail
+* Goal amounts of $35,000 to < $45,000 also tended to be more successful for reasons other than a lower goal amount
+* Higher goal amounts ($45,000 and higher) correlated with the highest fail rates (83% and higher)
+* For unknown reasons, goal amounts between $25,000 and < $35,000 also tended to fail

 Figure 1
 ![PlaysSubcategoryOutcomesBasedOnGoal.png](PlaysSubcategoryOutcomesBasedOnGoal.png)

-Theater Kickstarter campaigns were affected by launch date in the following ways (Figure 2):--- -Throughout the year, most campaigns were successful except for launches in December--- -Campaigns were most successful when launched in May and June--- -Campaigns were least successful when launched in December
+Theater Kickstarter campaigns were affected by launch date in the following ways (Figure 2):
+* Throughout the year, most campaigns were successful except for launches in December
+* Campaigns were most successful when launched in May and June
+* Campaigns were least successful when launched in December

 Figure 2
 ![TheaterCategoryOutcomesBasedOnLaunchDate.png](TheaterCategoryOutcomesBasedOnLaunchDate.png)